 Don’t you just feel like a weeaboo for browsing a game like this?
 Or maybe you’ve heard some things about a certain literature club that has a dark secret or two… Either way, I don’t judge.

 After all, I’m a simple man with simple needs.
 And one of those simple needs is more anime babes.
 So, I’m more or less okay with the visual novel genre.
+You might be surprised that one of my favorites is Katawa Shoujo, a game where you date girls with disabilities.

 Yes, the visual novel, one of the most niche genres of video games out there for westerners—but quite popular in Japan.
 It’s a simple concept.
 Write up a story heavy with narration and dialogue, then present it with artwork and sound.
 Because most visual novels follow this simple format, it’s much easier for these games to focus on its story and characters.
 Because unlike most video games, it doesn’t have to focus on deep, complex or fun gameplay to be enjoyed.
 A completely linear narration or a choose-your-own-adventure format will do just fine.